umich-its-networking/git-training/ex-protected-branch.md

 ## BOTH: Take another look at the Merge Request page

-See how just pushing to the branch updated the Merge Request.
+See how just pushing to the branch updated the Merge Request?
 GitLab sees the changes, and notes them in the discussion and the diff now reflects the current state of `README.md` in the submitter's `add-greeting-for-reviewer` branch.

 ## REVIEWER: Merge the request